Civilian

 OR:

-(3) One year of experience with Pima County as a Public Safety Specialist, Public Safety Transcription Technician or other similar level position as determined by the department head at the time of recruitment.
+One (1) year of experience with Pima County as a Custodian or closely related classification as determined by the department head at the time of recruitment.

 How to Apply: